SavannaPisc/MobileArchitecturalDecisions/Selection of in-app accessibility aids.md

 - Enables a wide variety of users to effectively interact with the appplication.
 - Works for both iOS and Android.
 - Able to use some text-to-speech features offline.
+- Multiple accessibility features ensure the useability of the application in any environment.

 ## Consequences
 - Differences between platforms creates lack of consistency.